asunny72/blog/docs/baby/routine.md

 wondering if nipple will heal, or if will just have to be prepared to endure lots of pain for a while

+take the week off to let nipp-le heal

 started to use home theatre as a soothing station during graveyard shift

+- move meds to pumping station as that is where mama is most frequently located when free to think about non baby things

+- baths

+- walks

+- tummy time

+## Between feedings during waking hours

+Remember that Mama and Papa rushed to bed 5-6 out of 8 feedings.
+For the 2-3 feedings where we were awake, here is what we did.

+- Make incremental updates on the nursery to stream line our workflows
+- Call friends/family
+- Eat
+- Papa: blog about what the hospital stay experience was like

+## Nursery upgrades

+- tummy time
+- bath time
+- bassinet walking time
+- home theatre as an extra soothing station

+## Conclusive Moment of Week 3

+Lactation consultant gave us okay to start weening off SNS and nipple shield

 # Week 4